Dimensions: 62 cm long, 114 cm around the chest

 Technique: Casimire, a thin cotton or linen twill

 Dimensions: 79 cm long, 110 cm around the waist

 These trousers, called a culotte de casimir in French, are made of casimire, a thin cotton or linen twill, and are absolutely typical of the outfits Napoleon wore at Longwood.
 Likewise the cream waistcoat, which is very lightly embroidered, was a staple part of his day-to-day dress, along with a shirt, a smoking jacket, and red leather slippers.
-Although he would don a hunting jacket with the red sash and plaque of the Legion d'Honneur if he went out, most of Napoleon's time on Saint Helena was spent in this pale, rather conservative garb.
+Although he would also don the chasseur colonel jacket with the red sash and plaque of the Legion d’Honneur if he went out, most of Napoleon’s time on St Helena was spent in this pale, rather conservative garb.

 Francesca Whitlum-Cooper, September 2014.